Last updated on May 27th, 2021

 Laboratory diagnosis of human or animal rabies has to be based on the following findings:

-Demonstration of virus antigens (Ag) or nucleic acid from brain, spinal cord, salivary glands, saliva, cornea or skin by means of immunofluorescence or polymerase chain reaction (PCR).
+- Demonstration of virus antigens (Ag) or nucleic acid from the brain, spinal cord, salivary glands, saliva, cornea, or skin by means of immunofluorescence or polymerase chain reaction (PCR).

-Antibodies (Ab) cannot usually be demonstrated before manifestation of disease, and in many cases serological tests are also negative throughout the clinical course.
+- Antibodies (Ab) cannot usually be demonstrated before the manifestation of disease, and in many cases, serological tests are also negative throughout the clinical course.

 Rabies antigens or nucleic acid